adamdbradley/foresight.js/README.md

 * Request hi-res images according to device pixel ratio
 * Detect network connection speed
 * Does not make multiple requests for the same image
-* Javascript Framework independent (ie: jQuery not required)
+* Javascript library and framework independent (ie: jQuery not required)
 * Cross-browser and cross-platform
 * Image dimensions set by percent's will scale to the parent element's available width and device pixel ratio
 * Fully customizable through global configuration options and individual _img_ attributes